lfelipediniz/RentalData/README.md

 # RentalData

-This project is a PostgreSQL-based implementation of a database model for an accommodation and reservation platform, following academic specifications.
+This project is a PostgreSQL-based implementation of a database model for an accommodation and reservation platform.

 It contains SQL scripts to create the schema, populate it with fictitious data, and run analytical queries.
 The scripts are executed inside a Docker PostgreSQL container.